cole-ruehle/6104-team-project/development-plan-update.md

 Our goals for our Beta checkpoint largely remains the same as we had planned in our previous development plan:

-**Backend Lead:** Cole
+**Backend Lead:** Cole, Jenna, Ivy
 **Frontend Lead:** Jing

 **Goals:**
 - Public Network Building
   - Allow users to add people who are outside their network
 - Semantic Search Frontend
   - Integrate semantic search into frontend, allowing updated graph visualizations
 - Frontend UI/UX Polish